-The Apadana Staircase is one the most intact artifacts of Persepolis.
-These impressive 110 of shallow-threaded steps were designed just like a ramp – nobles with long robes could easily climb these steps without worrying about tripping over their long clothing.
+The Apadana Staircase is one of the most intact artifacts of Persepolis.
+These impressive 110 shallow steps were designed just like a ramp.
+Nobles with long robes could easily climb these steps without worrying about tripping over their long clothing.

-The top level is made up of Persian nobles with their formal robes and ornamental head-dress.
+The top-level is made up of Persian nobles with their formal robes and ornamental head-dress.

 Don’t miss the southern end of the terrace.
 It’s fantastic and shows delegations from 23 nations at the time bringing tributes to the Achaemenid King.

 Gate of All Nations (Xerxes Gateway)

-This unfinished gate is guarded on each side by lamassus – mythical figures of winged-bull bodies with bearded human heads.
-This is also called the Gate of Xerxes, as a tribute to King Xerxes I, who started the construction of Persepolis.
+Lamassus guard the unfinished gate on each side – mythical figures of winged-bull bodies with bearded human heads.
+This is also known as the Gate of Xerxes, as a tribute to King Xerxes I, who began the construction of Persepolis.

 The Throne Hall or Hundred-Column Palace

-For some unknown reason, its function as a reception hall ceased to exist and it became a storage room.
-It is thought that there was so much treasure in Persepolis that the Treasury simply couldn’t hold it all.
+For some unknown reason, its function as a reception hall ceased to exist and it simply became a storage room.
+It’s now thought by some that there was so much treasure in Persepolis that the Treasury simply couldn’t hold it all.

 Private palaces consisted of several smaller structures in the southwestern area of Persepolis.
 Don’t skip this area, as it contains some of the most photographed sites in the complex.

-One of these palaces is Tachara Palace, easily recognizable by its many remaining monolithic door jambs.
-Unfortunately, it is sometimes closed to visitors, but you can still see the detailed bas relief on some of the jambs.
+Unfortunately, they sometimes close it to visitors, but you can still see the detailed bas relief on some of the jambs.

 Tomb of Artaxerxes II

 The bigger and more ornate hewn tomb belongs to King Artaxerxes II, and the other one honors his son, King Artaxerxes III.

-Or not.
 In fact, no one really knows for sure.
 But it is commonly held that the bigger tomb is that of Artaxerxes II.

 The looting was complete.
 Today, you can only see the footprints and remains of the 300+ columns of the once magnificent building.
 But the sheer size of the Treasury foundation is indicative of the vast wealth of Persepolis and the Achaemenian dynasty.

-This small museum is one spot that is often overlooked – even by me, unfortunately!
+This small Ruins of Persepolis Museum is one spot that is often overlooked – even by me, unfortunately!
 Many of the important highlights of Persepolis are on the physical site.
-And those that are not were looted hundreds of years ago.
+And those that are not?
+Well, they looted those hundreds of years ago.

 Evidence of a Multicultural Empire

-The construction of Persepolis, materials were shipped from all around the world: cedar wood and timber from Lebanon, precious stones from India, and tiles from Babylon.
-In several or Persepolis’s intact frieze reliefs, you’ll see a procession of 28 nations, arms linked to each other to symbolize unity.
+The construction of Persepolis came from all around the world: cedar and timber from Lebanon, precious stones from India, and tiles from Babylon.
+In several of Persepolis’s intact frieze reliefs, you’ll see a procession of 28 nations, arms linked to each other to symbolize unity.